-Safeguarding is not just about protecting children from deliberate harm, neglect or failure to act, it relates to aspects of broader aspects of care and education.
-This policy therefore complements and supports a range of other school/college policies, such as, but not exclusively;
+Safeguarding is not just about protecting children from deliberate harm, neglect or failure to act, it relates to broader aspects of care and education.
+This policy therefore complements and supports a range of other school policies, such as, but not exclusively;

+- Health and safety, including risk assessments, protective measures (prevention and protective measures), guidance to protect staff, pupils and others from coronavirus (COVID-19) within the education setting and contingency planning for outbreaks and local lockdown.

-- Health and safety - Behaviour management, including bullying/ online bullying and prejudice-based bullying as well as the use of reasonable force/physical intervention, including the increased vulnerability of children with special education needs (SEN) or disabilities and equality duties - Meeting the needs of pupils with medical conditions - Providing first aid - Educational visits - Intimate care - Online safety and other associated issues, including sexting/'youth produced sexual imagery' and use of pupil mobile phones in school - Safer recruitment and selection, including single central record - School security and visitors - Managing allegations against staff, including volunteers and incorporating 'duty to refer'
+- Behaviour management, including pupils struggling to re-engage in school, mental health and behaviour, bullying/ online bullying and prejudice-based bullying as well as the use of reasonable force/physical intervention, including the increased vulnerability of children with special education needs (SEN) or disabilities and equality duties.
+This also contains updates with the new rules/policies associated with Covid 19 and how these will be clearly and consistently communicated to staff, pupils and parents, setting clear, reasonable and proportionate expectations of pupil behaviour.

+- · Meeting the needs of pupils with medical conditions

+- Providing first aid

+- Educational visits

+- Intimate care

+- Online safety at school and at home and other associated issues, including sexting/'youth produced sexual imagery', use of pupil mobile phones in school and appropriate filtering and monitoring, including how children can be kept safe from terrorist and extremist material

+- Safer recruitment and selection, including single central record

+- School security and visitors

+- Managing allegations against staff, including supply staff and volunteers and incorporating 'duty to refer'

-- School attendance and children who runaway or go missing from education, home or care
+- School attendance, including how children will be supported to return to education and provisions for those who are unable to attend in compliance with clinical and/or public health advice and children who runaway or go missing from education, home or care

 - Staff behaviour (code of conduct)

 - Agreement for visiting speakers

 - SEND

-- Relationships and sex education
+- Relationships education (RE)/relationships and sex education (RSE) and health education (physical and mental well-being)

 - Communication

-- · Complaints procedure
+- Complaints procedure

 - Information sharing

 - Whistle blowing

-- Volunteers and Enrichment Providers Policy